Take a Back Road (song): Critical reception

-Giving it four stars out of five, Matt Bjorke of Roughstock called it "the perfect song to listen to when feeling like ‘escaping’ the pressures of the world for a few minutes".
-Kevin John Coyne, reviewing the song for Country Universe, gave it a C+ rating.
-Coyne states that everyone already knew what the song was going to be about and that he gave it a "bonus + for rhyming gravel with travel."
-Steve Leggett of Allmusic called it "one of the summer’s most memorable singles (complete with a George Strait name check)."
+Giving it four stars out of five, Matt Bjorke of Roughstock called it "the perfect song to listen to when feeling like 'escaping' the pressures of the world for a few minutes".
+Kevin John Coyne, reviewing the song for Country Universe, gave it a C+ grade, saying that "everyone already knew what the song was going to be about" and that he gave it a "bonus + for rhyming gravel with travel."
+Steve Leggett of Allmusic called it "one of the summer’s most memorable singles (complete with a George Strait namecheck)."

 Music video

 The music video was directed by Andy Tennant and premiered in September 2011.
 It was filmed on Interstate 65 near Nashville, Tennessee and in Carthage, Tennessee.